Nisar-Ahmed25/Our-Project/README.md

 <b> What you can do: </b>

-- Browse products and add them to your cart
-- View your cart and remove items
-- Checkout and pay for your products
+- Enter nter your items.
+- Enter the price of items.
+- If you buy more you can buy if you finsh it make your total price.

-Built with:
+<b> Built with:</b>

 - Java programming language
-- Java Swing for the user interface
+- Java Util (HashMap, Map, Scanner)
+- Object-Oriented Programming (OOP) concepts
+- Console input/output

-Great for:
+<b> Great for:</>

-- Beginners learning Java
+    - Beginners learning Java programming
+    - Understanding basic data structures (HashMap, Map)
+    - Practicing Object-Oriented Programming (OOP) concepts
+    - Building console-based applications
+    - Learning how to handle user input and output
-- Understanding basic e-commerce concepts
+    - Understanding basic e-commerce concepts (shopping cart, items, prices)
-- Building a simple shopping cart system
+    - Small projects or assignments in Java programming courses